-Sustainability issues are affecting every industry and leading all their business practices.
-Sustainable packaging is on the top of their lists.
-What are the solutions for fashion companies to deal with their waste?
+Sustainability issues are affecting every industry and leading next their business ventures.
+Sustainable packaging is currently on the top of their lists – but what are the solutions for fashion companies to deal with their waste?

 Consumers are expecting brands to be more sustainable, however many find it confusing to recognise how brands are being more sustainable.
 For instance, Mintel (2018) reported that 48% of clothing consumers would choose a brand that is more environmentally sustainable over a less sustainable brand.

 Meanwhile, the gain in sustainable packaging initiatives is saving companies millions of pounds.
 The mega-brand retailer Walmart concluded that they saved ‘$3.5 million in transportation costs’ in one year by using sustainable packaging in their children’s wear (Wilson,2018).
 This shows that sustainable initiatives can have a profound economic benefit to companies by forcing innovation.

 According to various researchers in the manufacturing and sustainable packaging industry, the retailers are in a ‘privileged position’ to reduce their environmental impacts in terms of packaging (Journal of Cleaner Production, 2018).
 This is because they engage both the suppliers of the packaging and the end-of-use packaging consumers.
 Therefore, they have the opportunity to initiate and develop solutions to tackle this issue.

 What is sustainable packaging?

 Sustainable packaging relates to the production process involved in the manufacturing of the packaging as well as material content.
 GreenBlue, an environmental sustainability organisation which is part of the Sustainable Packaging Coalition (Wilson,2018) has developed a comprehensive definition of sustainable packaging.

 - Materials are safe for individuals and communities relating to the entire product lifecycle

 - Cost-efficient for the market